 Bad breath is a persistent problem for many people.
-It can make them self conscious and feel embarrassing.
+It can make them self conscious and feel embarrassed.
 It can also take a toll on their self-esteem.
-A person is on a good side if there is no foul smell wafting whenever he or she speaks or breathe.
-Around 30 percent of the total world population is suffering from this very common and distressing ailment.
+A person is on the good side if there is no foul smell wafting whenever he or she speaks or breathe.
+Around 30 per cent of the total world population is suffering from this very common and distressing ailment.
 Chronic bad breath can be embarrassing and unpleasant.

 Smoking or consuming tobacco products increases the risk of many serious diseases, including cancer.
 Smoking causes bad breath by reducing the flow of saliva and promoting gum diseases.
 Apart from bad breath, tobacco can stain the teeth, irritate gums, and impact the ability to taste.

 A cup of coffee in the morning contributes to the stinky breath in the Mouth.
-Most of the people are crazy about the flavor of coffee, but coffee consumption has its side effects too.
-Caffeine reduces the saliva production and enhances the growth of bacteria causing dry Mouth and bad breath.
+Most people are crazy about the flavor of coffee, but coffee consumption has its side effects too.
+Caffeine reduces saliva production and enhances the growth of bacteria causing dry Mouth and bad breath.

 Another culprit of bad breath is alcohol consumption.
 Excess drinking of alcohol causes a decrease in saliva production, causing bacteria to flourish.